How to change your life with a gardening career

 Note: Links to Amazon are affiliate, see disclosure.

-You can work in horticulture as a garden designer or professional gardener.
 And you could work in a retail plant nursery or garden centre, manage or work in a historic garden or a big garden, such as one of the RHS gardens.

 You could be a landscaper (that’s shifting earth, building walls, laying paths etc).
 And there’s plant science, forestry, floristry, bee-keeping and working in parks and more.